apache/incubator-devlake-website/docs/DeveloperManuals/E2E-Test-Guide.md

 <img width="993" alt="image" src="https://user-images.githubusercontent.com/3294100/175064505-bc2f98d6-3f2e-4ccf-be68-a1cab1e46401.png"/>
 Ok, the data has now been saved to the `_raw_feishu_*` table, and the `data` column is the return information from the plugin.
 Here we only collected data for the last 2 days.
 The data information is not much, but it also covers a variety of situations.
 That is, the same person has data on different days.

-It is also worth mentioning that the plugin runs two tasks, `collectMeetingTopUserItem` and `extractMeetingTopUserItem`, the former is the task of collecting, which is needed to run this time, and the latter is the task of extracting data.
-It doesn't matter whether it runs in the prepared data session.
+It is also worth mentioning that the plugin runs two tasks, `collectMeetingTopUserItem` and `extractMeetingTopUserItem`.
+The former is the task of collecting, which is needed to run this time, and the latter is the task of extracting data.
+It doesn't matter whether the extractor runs in the prepared data session.

 Next, we need to export the data to .csv format.
-This step is a variety of options.
-You can show your skills, and I only introduce a few common methods here.
+This step can be done in a variety of different ways - you can show your skills.
+I will only introduce a few common methods here.

 ### DevLake Code Generator Export